Submitting a Proposed New or Revised Policy

 - requires approval at the highest administrative levels of the University.

 In addition, there may be consequences associated with violation of policy.

 Official University policies will always reside on the Syracuse University Policies web site and not on individual school, college, or department web sites.
 Paraphrasing policies is prohibited; when referencing a policy from their web pages, units should link to the full text in the Syracuse University Policies site.
-Certain other official policies are also published in the Faculty Manual, Student Handbook, Staff Employee Handbook, and Academic Rules and Regulations.
+Certain other official policies are also published in the Faculty Manual, Student Handbook, Staff Employee Handbook, and Academic Rules.

 PROCESS FOR POLICY REVISIONS AND PROPOSED NEW POLICIES